 - has demonstrated a cooperative attitude through a willingness to work with others

-- has completed appropriate training or demonstrated competence, or both, for the task that s/he undertakes
+- has completed appropriate training or demonstrated competence, or both, for the task that they undertakes

-- has improved the state of his/her archives.
+- has improved the state of their archives

-What sort of activites would qualify for an award?
+What sort of activities would qualify for an award?

 The award is not limited to any one scope of endeavour.
 Examples of activities that the volunteer may have been involved in include but are not limited to:

-- a person involved in the development and implementation of programs and/or services for his/her archives
+- a person involved in the development and implementation of programs and/or services for their archives

-- a person who has significantly increased his/her Archives’ positive image within the local community through a wide variety of methods and media
+- a person who has significantly increased their Archives’ positive image within the local community through a wide variety of methods and media

 - a person who has increased support from the local community